meggeys/meggeys/README.md

 # About me

+First of all, if you want a more beautiful version where you can read things about me, go over here: https://meggeys.github.io/

 - 👋 Hi, I’m @meggeys.
 26, beginner coder and trying to spread love and happiness in the world.
 - 👀 I’m interested in... good question.
 Non-coding related stuff would be music (like actually making music, not only listening) and video games, even tho I'm a noob in every game I play :D